On the strong convergence of forward-backward splitting in reconstructing jointly sparse signals: Introduction

-We assume the signals $\bc^{(r)}$ possess the joint sparsity pattern, under which all except a few rows of $\bc$ are negligible.
-Then, our goal is finding a sparse matrix solution consistent with \eqref{intro:eq2}.
+We assume the signals ${\bm c}^{(r)}$ possess a joint sparsity pattern, under which all except a few rows of ${\bm c}$ are negligible.
+Then, our goal is to find a sparse matrix solution consistent with \eqref{intro:eq2}.